DevExpress-Examples/asp-net-web-forms-grid-edit-item-template-in-batch-mode/Readme.md

     </dx:GridViewDataColumn>
     ```

-2. Handle the grid's client-side [BatchEditStartEditing](https://docs.devexpress.devx/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event.
-In the handler, use the [rowValues](https://docs.devexpress.devx/AspNet/js-ASPxClientGridViewBatchEditStartEditingEventArgs.rowValues) argument property to get the value of the processed cell, call the editor's `SetValue` method to assign the cell value to the editor, and focus the editor.
+2. Handle the grid's client-side [BatchEditStartEditing](https://docs.devexpress.devx/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event and do the following in the handler:

+   * Use the [rowValues](https://docs.devexpress.devx/AspNet/js-ASPxClientGridViewBatchEditStartEditingEventArgs.rowValues) argument property to get the value of the processed cell.
+   * Call the editor's `SetValue` method to assign the cell value to the editor.
+   * Focus the editor.

     ```js
     function Grid_BatchEditStartEditing(s, e) {